FAQ’s about Volunteering

 Q. Will I have any physical contact with the chimpanzees?

-A. We have a strict “No Touch” policy at the Sanctuary.
+A. We have a strict “No Contact” policy at the Sanctuary.
 Staff and volunteers are not permitted to touch a chimpanzee or let a chimpanzee touch them without the use of a secondary device such as a “tickle stick” or back scratcher.
 Anyone who touches or allows a chimpanzee to touch them will have their volunteer experience terminated.

 Q. Will I be feeding the chimpanzees?